firebase/extensions/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md

 The `fs-bq-import-collection` script is for use with the official Firebase Extension [**Export Collections to BiqQuery**](https://github.com/firebase/extensions/tree/master/firestore-bigquery-export).
+You can use this script instead of enabling the extension's built-in backfill feature.

 ### Overview